BILL ANALYSIS

 To expand the sharing of information with respect to suspected violations of intellectual property rights in trade.

-HR4930 (To expand the sharing of information with respect to suspected violations of intellectual property rights in trade.) carries an AI-assessed market impact score of 6/10 with a bullish outlook for investors.
-This legislation directly affects Amazon ($AMZN), $EBAY, Alphabet ($GOOGL) and Microsoft ($MSFT) and 4 other tickers.
+HR4930 (To expand the sharing of information with respect to suspected violations of intellectual property rights in trade.) has been assessed with a bullish outlook for investors.
+This legislation directly affects Amazon ($AMZN) and $EBAY.
 The primary sectors impacted are Technology and Consumer.
 View the full bill text on Congress.gov.

 bullish